Young Child Homelessness Outreach Project of North Carolina

 We can work better together.
 If services and supports are better integrated, systems work better in real time to address the unique needs of children when facing homelessness.

-We can lower the barriers to care for children 0 – 12.
-Access to high quality child care and subsidies support whole families, helping parents begin to find solutions — employment, education, healthcare — when their children are cared for by people who understand their needs.
+We can lower the barriers to care for children birth – 12.
+Access to high-quality child care and subsidies support whole families, helping parents begin to find solutions — employment, education, healthcare — when their children are cared for by people who understand their needs.

 We can start today.
 Positive childhood experiences build resilience.
 These can’t wait for more money or housing or policy change.